Paris airport workers block terminal to protest pay cut | Business

 Banging drums and tooting horns, a few hundred union activists blocked the terminal's passport control area, causing hundreds of passengers to miss their flights.
 Riot police with helmets and shields fanned out, and passengers were re-routed to a neighboring terminal.

 Unions have been negotiating with Paris airport management over pay cuts linked to the collapse in air travel amid the pandemic.
-Management of the Paris airport network says revenue was down 80 per cent in 2020 and that it is trying to avoid layoffs by trimming pay instead.
+Management of the Paris airport network says revenue was down 80% in 2020 and that it is trying to avoid layoffs by trimming pay instead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)